 If you could do one thing to protect your health and happiness now and into the future, what would it be?
 Research tells us: invest in the quality of your close relationships.
 Their impact on our mental and emotional well-being, our physical health, and our longevity is so great that the American Psychological Association has called for making close relationships a public health priority.
+More recently the U.S. Surgeon General has highlighted the devastating consequences of our epidemic of loneliness and isolation on our collective health and well-being—as well as the medicine for that: social connection.

 With such high stakes, who wouldn’t want to consider the state of their most precious relationships and work to make them better?
 In our intimate partnerships and our families we can shift from painful patterns of criticism and “stonewalling” to handling conflicts in relationship-fostering ways.
 We can learn how to stop emotional isolation before it happens and deliberately shape the quality of our bonds with our loved ones.